 Should you decide to counteroffer with some requests, I’d encourage you to speak with one of our Crossroads Guides for advice and counsel.
 Every person’s situation is different, and our Crossroads Guides’ experience and insights can assist you in assessing and approaching the negotiation in the most polite and tactful way possible.
-Please go to www.crossroadscareer.org and click the “Talk to a Guide” box to get connected.
+Please click HERE to get connected with one of our Crossroads Guides.

 Ultimately, you’ll want to be excited and optimistic about the new opportunity you’re accepting.
 By going through the ORDP, you will dramatically increase your odds of landing nicely in the equation of adding the most value where you feel most valued.

 Dave Sparkman currently serves as the volunteer Crossroads Career board chair and local ministry leader.
 He is also the founder and managing director of Spark Your Culture, a corporate culture consulting firm.
 Prior to that he worked at UnitedHealth Group, a Fortune #5 public company, serving in the role of Chief Culture Officer.
 His unemployment experience came from the implosion of Arthur Andersen, where he served as the West Region Managing Partner, People.